wp-plugins/admin-commenters-comments-count/readme.txt

 = Why would I want to see a count of how many comments someone made? =

-There are many reason, some of which might include:
+There are many reasons, some of which might include:

 * Quickly identifying a first-time commenter
 * Quickly identifying unfamiliar commenters that have in fact commented before